-GC 512 • Global, Cultural and Contextual Ministry.
-3 Credits.
+GC 512 • Global, Cultural and Contextual Ministry 3 Credits.

 A biblically grounded examination of culture as the context of all ministry.
-This course applies understanding of culture to the global mission mandate of the church, and examines how one's cultural identity influences spiritual and personal growth as well as leadership potential.
-The course provides opportunity for acquisition of skills for understanding other cultures.
-It explores in depth historical and contemporary structural impediments to the church's mission, including power differentials, racism, sexism, and classism.
-The reconciling power of the Gospel to transform the church into a new and just community will permeate the course.
+This course applies understanding of culture to the global and local missional mandate of the church, and provides opportunity for acquisition of skills and strategies for ministry with other cultures.
+It explores structural impediments to the church's mission such as racism, sexism and power differentials, as well as the reconciling power of the gospel to transform the church and community.